-On this day in 1942, a Warsaw underground newspaper, the Liberty Brigade, makes public the news of the gassing of tens of thousands of Jews at Chelmno, a Nazi-operated death camp in Poland—almost seven months after extermination of prisoners began.
+On June 1, 1942, a Warsaw underground newspaper, the Liberty Brigade, makes public the news of the gassing of tens of thousands of Jews at Chelmno, a Nazi-operated death camp in Poland—almost seven months after extermination of prisoners began.

 One month before the infamous Wannsee Conference of January 1942, during which Nazi officials decided to address formally the “Jewish question,” the gas vans in Chelmno were used to kill up to 1,000 Jews a day.
 The vans provided the “Final Solution” for Adolf Eichmann and other Wannsee attendees.
 The mass gassings were the most orderly and systematic means of eliminating European Jewry.
 Eventually, more such vans were employed in other parts of Poland.
 There was no thought of selecting out the “fit” from the “unfit” for slave labor, as in Auschwitz.
 There was only one goal: utter extermination.